Rotary Peace Fellowships: The role of Rotarians

 Step one: Recruit candidates

-- Meet with candidates to help them decide which program best matches their interests.
+- Meet with candidates to help them decide which program best matches their interests, experience, and goals.

 - Instruct candidates to submit applications to districts by 31 May.

 Step three: Interview and endorse candidates (districts)

 - Appoint a Rotary Peace Fellowships subcommittee chair to oversee endorsements.

 - Interview qualified candidates and decide whether to endorse each.

 - Submit endorsement forms online by 1 July.